 What is the total cost for the Aviation program at Gallatin College?

-Gallatin College Aviation Program tuition and fees are available on our aviation webpage.
+Gallatin College Aviation Program tuition and fees include general Gallatin College tuition and fees as well as program-specific flight training costs.
 The cost of each flight course may vary based on student ability, finances, illness, and self-motivation.
 The flight training costs listed are based on the average time required to complete each certificate.

 How long does it take to complete the flight training?